 The correctness of the language is complicated by the fact that it is parameterized over a library model that defines how to marshal values between the program and the library.
 Since we make no assumption on the implementation language of the library or the availability of the source code we cannot reason about the correctness of the model w.r.t. the library.
 Instead we assume the correctness of library models in terms of three hypotheses used in the noninterference proof.
-The low-equivalence definition, the model hypotheses and more information on the proof can be found in the full version of the paper [27].
+The low-equivalence definition, the model hypotheses and more information on the proof can be found in Appendix D and Appendix E, respectively.
 We prove noninterference assuming that the library model correctly models the library as the preservation of a low-equivalence relation under execution.
-Apart from covering a larger language, the proof improves over [17] in two important aspects: 1) it significantly weakens the model hypothesis, and 2) the proof has been formalized in Coq [19].
+Apart from covering a larger language, the proof improves over [18] in two important aspects: 1) it significantly weakens the model hypothesis, and 2) the proof has been formalized in Coq [20].